 1. In the Adverts manager window, you can access Pixels from the menu.
 Once you open the pixel window you can see the option of “Create Conversion” on the top.

-2. As you click on “Create Conversions” tab, you’ll see a pop-up which will say “Set up conversion tracking”.
+2. As you click on the “Create Conversions” tab, you’ll see a pop-up that will say “Set up conversion tracking”.
 Here, you’ll be asked to choose a tracking method.
 Select “Track custom conversions”.

 3. You will reach the “Create a Custom Conversion” pop-up, and then you will be required to define rules for your custom conversion.
-It’s an important step.
+This is an important step.